Does muscle weigh more than fat?

-Google “Fat versus Muscle” and you’re likely to see this picture.
+If you Google “Fat versus Muscle” you’re likely to see a picture of fat and muscle on opposites of a weight scale.
 It’s a picture of five pounds of fat next to five pounds of muscle.
+The fat is much larger than the muscle, so at first glance the concept can be confusing.

 Another common misconception is that you can turn fat into muscle by exercising.
 Again, not true.
 Fat and muscle are two completely different types of tissue and they are not capable of converting into one another.
 However, with a regular exercise regimen that includes strength training, you can lose fat and gain muscle.
 When your clothes fit looser but the scale isn’t budging it’s because you’ve changed your body composition.
 You still weigh the same, but you take up less space.